 With a CFD advisory service, you will get both technical and fundamental analysis and ongoing access to researched investment opportunities, together with access to experts you can discuss your ideas with.
 Unlike the usual execution only CFD account, the advisory service account will provide you access to a range of extra benefits, at a slightly increased cost.

 Naturally, one the most valuable services that a CFD advisory broker is able to offer are trading tips, irrespective if these are based on market research or special opportunities such as a merger rumour.
 Usually most brokers will send those trading tips via e-mail and follow them up with a phone call but in situations where a quick decision needs to be taken by the client (say a bid rumour), brokers may call clients immediately to ensure that they are able to take advantage of the situation (or close-out their positions).

 Opening a CFD Advisory Account

-Before are able to open an advisory account with your CFD broker, you must expect to be asked to prove your experience in the markets.
-This is a requirement of the Financial Services Authority (FSA) which requires your dealer to ‘qualify’ you.
+Before we are able to open an advisory account with your CFD broker, you must expect to be asked to prove your experience in the markets.
+This is a requirement of the Financial Conduct Authority (FCA) which requires your dealer to ‘qualify’ you.
 It’s just a due diligence measure for your own protection, because CFDs are derivatives which employ leverage, and which can therefore lead to large losses if things go wrong.

 Thus, to qualify for an advisory CFD account, you will need to demonstrate that you have the financial resources, knowledge and experience to be able to trade derivatives.
 Typically, you should have access to £40,000 of trading capital, though this varies from dealer to dealer.
 You can make up this amount from both savings and your salary, so it’s okay to have £25,000 in savings and earn £15,000 per year, for instance.